 And tickets at the Raleigh Grande have stayed an affordable $9.50 so you won’t break the bank here on either tickets or food.
 I’ve managed to catch a couple of movies here and if your focus is more on the movie than the food, you can’t go wrong at the Raleigh Grande.
 While the food is more garden variety, higher end movie-theater fare, the screens and movie-watching experience more than make up for that slight miss.
 Plus you’ve got the Lynnwood Brewing Concern right across the street if you’re hungry!

 The newest theater to the luxe mix is Paragon Theaters at Fenton!
-This whole development is still opening but Paragon Theaters at Fenton offers up 7 screens with Axis 15 where the screen is tilted downwards to accommodate for the stadium seating.
-I’ve seen one movie here and the screens are super sharp with great audio.
-Seating consists of individual seats and loveseats and food can be ordered and delivered to you.
-In addition to the basic concessions (popcorn, candy, drinks) you can also order from the Agency, the in-house bar and restaurant.
-This location is still coming up to speed so I’ll update this posts as needed.
+This whole development is still in opening mode but Paragon Theaters at Fenton offers up 7 screens with Axis Extreme 15 where the screen is tilted downwards to accommodate for the stadium seating.
+I’ve seen two movie heres and the screens are super sharp with great audio.
+You have two seating options: deluxe seats where food can be ordered online and delivered to you and a basic seat where there is no in theater food service.
+Note that the deluxe seats typically are located in the center of the theater for the best viewing sight lines.
+In addition to the basic concessions (popcorn, candy, drinks) you can also order from the Agency, the in-house bar, and restaurant.

 Now (Paragon Theaters Parkside – Extreme as of December 2021) let’s head back down to Cary and the new Paragon Theaters Parkside!
 This bowling alley and cinema presents another spin on the deluxe movie theatre experience.
 Up front and to the right you’ll find the bowling alley lit up in neon.
 Above the bowling alley area is an arcade with some fun games like Pop-a-Shot, skee-ball and more.
 And to the left, you’ve got your luxe movie theaters!

 The food menu here is upgraded theater food but it’s not bad at all!
 I ordered up a ridiculous plate of tater tots which was a ginormous, heaping mound of crisp tots covered with two types of cheese sauce, bacon, and scallions, delicious!
 But I could have fed a family of four off these tots.
 The rest of the menu runs the gamut of wings, tacos, sandwiches, burgers and entrees, plenty good but more casual than Cinebistro.
-With ticket prices in the $12 to $15 range, Frank Theatres CineBowl & Grille is an excellent option if you’re looking for food AND a movie.
+With ticket prices in the $12 to $15 range, Paragon Theater Parkside is an excellent option if you’re looking for food AND a movie.

 And finally, our last super theater: Silverspot Cinema in Chapel Hill.
 Located off of S. Estes Drive on the west side of University Place, Silverspot mixes things up a bit compared to the previous four super cinemas!
 Silverspot offers the upscale Trilogy Restaurant at the front of the cinema for a pre-show dinner or take-out box for in-theater dining.
 If that doesn’t float your boat, you can grab some eats at the more standard concessions area.
 I’ve done a media dinner at Trilogy Restaurant and it is certainly the highest-end food available if you dine in.
 Check out my full review here!